Applying for Financial Aid

 Note: Washington University's school code is 002520.

 The FAFSA takes four weeks to process.
-You may submit the FAFSA before you are officially admitted to University College.
+You may submit the FAFSA before you are officially admitted to CAPS.
 After you submit the FAFSA, you will receive a Student Aid report from the U.S. Department of Education.

 *Note: the FAFSA form will calculate what it calls the "Estimated Family Contribution" figure.
 This number does not indicate what you will have to pay for tuition, or what you might receive in aid.
 It is used for our office to gain insight into your eligibility for need-based aid, such as Pell Grants and loans.